2009 Richmond High School gang rape

-On Saturday, October 24, 2009, in Richmond, a city on the northeast side of the San Francisco Bay in California, U.S., a female student of Richmond High School was gang raped repeatedly by a group of young males in a courtyard on the school campus while a homecoming dance was being held in the gymnasium.
+On October 24, 2009, in Richmond, a city on the northeast side of the San Francisco Bay in California, U.S., a female student of Richmond High School was gang raped repeatedly by a group of young males in a courtyard on the school campus while a homecoming dance was being held in the gymnasium.
 Seven men faced charges related to the rape, and one was released after a preliminary hearing.
 Of the six remaining defendants, four eventually pleaded guilty and two were convicted at trial.

 The incident received national attention.
 As many as 20 witnesses are believed to have been aware of the attack, but for more than two hours, no one notified the police.

 Six men were imprisoned for the attack.
 Four pleaded guilty: Manuel Ortega was sentenced to 32 years in prison; Ari Morales was sentenced to 27 years in prison; Elvis Torrentes and John Crane were sentenced to six and three years in prison, after pleading guilty to lesser charges.
 Jose Montano and Marcelles Peter went to trial in 2013 and were convicted of forcible rape acting in concert, a forcible act of sexual penetration while acting in concert, and forcible oral copulation in concert.
 Montano and Peter were respectively sentenced to 33 years to life and 29 years to life, and their convictions and sentences were upheld in 2019.

 Details

-On October 24, 2009, at about 9:30 p.m.
+On Saturday, October 24, 2009, at about 9:30 p.m.
 (UTC-7), at the conclusion of the homecoming dance, a classmate invited the victim to join a group of males ranging in ages from 15 to late 40s, who were drinking alcohol in a dark courtyard on campus.
-She drank an undetermined amount of brandy by choice, and was propositioned for sex by the alleged attackers.
+She was propositioned for sex by the alleged attackers.
 When she refused, she was placed on a nearby concrete bench and continuously beaten and raped for 21/2 hours, at times with a 'foreign object'.
 They also poured alcohol down her throat.
 Test results showed she had an almost fatal blood alcohol level.
 A local resident heard of the attack from her boyfriend and immediately contacted the police.
 The victim was found unconscious under a picnic table and was air-lifted to a hospital in critical condition.
 She was released from the hospital on Wednesday, October 28.